-C. The majority of travelers departing from rural airports are flying to destinations in cities over 600 miles away.
+C. The majority of travellers departing from rural airports are flying to destinations in cities over 600 miles away.

 D. Many new airports are being built in areas that are presently served by high-speed ground-transportation systems.

-E. A large proportion of air travelers are vacationers who are taking long-distance flights.
+E. A large proportion of air travellers are vacationers who are taking long-distance flights.